brightspot/react-examples/graphql-schema-versioning/README.md

   }
 ```

-From the `graphql-schema-versioning/brightspot` directory run the following command:
+Run the following common from the `graphql-schema-versioning/brightspot` directory:

 ```sh
 npx brightspot types upload src